srnichols/StampsPattern/management-portal/README.md

 ## CRUD
 - Tenants, Cells, and Operations pages support create/update/delete when GraphQL is enabled (DAB provides mutations).
 - For in-memory mode, operations affect only the running process.

+## Smoke test (GraphQL)

+After starting the local stack, run a minimal CRUD test against DAB:

+- pwsh -File .\scripts\graphql-smoke-test.ps1 -AsAdmin

+The script lists tenants, creates a temporary tenant, and deletes it (using partitionKeyValue = tenantId).
+Use -AsAdmin to simulate the `platform.admin` role via X-MS-CLIENT-PRINCIPAL.